Zshoham/Scobo-Engine/doc/Documentation.md

 * `protected DocumentMap(Indexer indexer)` :
   Creates a `DocumentMap` in ADD mode.
 This creates a *mutable* reference.

 * `private DocumentMap(MODE mode, int mapSize, float loadFactor)` :
   private initialization constructor used by the package constructor and the external loadDocumentMap function.

 * `protected int addDocument(Document document)` : Adds a document to the map, giving it a unique ID.

 * `public Optional<DocumentMapping> lookup(int docID)` :
   Gets the document mapping of the given document ID.

+* `void updateEntity(String termPostingStr)` :
+  Parses the term posting string and updates all the documents that the entity appears in.
+If the entities frequency is high enough in some document it will entered into the list of most dominant entries in the document.

 * `void dumpNow()` : dumps the document map into the document map file.

 * `public void clear() throws IOException` :
   Removes all of the document mappings from the map, and deletes the document map file.

 * `public static DocumentMap loadDocumentMap() throws IOException` :
   Loads the document map in LOOKUP mode into memory and returns a reference to it.

 * `private static void queueDump(Indexer indexer,
   Map<Integer, DocumentMapping> documents,
   BufferedWriter writer)` :
   queues an IO task for dumping the new document mappings to the file.

 * `private static void dump(Indexer indexer, `
   `Map<Integer, DocumentMapping> documents, `
   `BufferedWriter writer)` :
   Writes the newly added mappings to the file according to the file format specified in the class documentation.

 * `private static String getPath()` :
   returns the path to the dictionary file as specified by Configuration.

-### DocumentMapping Class
+* `DocumentMapping` Class

   Holds the data of the documents mapping:

-- name - the name of the document (DOCNO)
+  - `name` - the name of the document (DOCNO)
-- maxFrequency - frequency of the term or entity that is most frequent in the document
+  - `maxFrequency` - frequency of the term or entity that is most frequent in the document
-- length - number of terms or entities that appear the document (not unique)
+  - `length` - number of terms or entities that appear the document (not unique)
+  - `dominantEntities` - list of the most dominant entities in the document.
+  - `void updateEntity(String entity, int frequency)` :
+    Updates the `dominantEntities` list with a new entity and its frequency.

 ### Indexer Class